Department of Economic and

 Under the provisions of Chapters 127b, 127c and 578 of the Connecticut General Statutes, DECD administers programs and policies to promote business, housing, community development and brownfield redevelopment, and is the state agency responsible for promoting economic growth.

-DECD is the lead agency for promoting and implementing the state’s responsible development programs.
-To that end DECD provides engineering, architectural and construction management services, as well as project oversight for large-scale real estate development, including industrial site development and brownfield redevelopment.
-DECD provides assistance to both internal and external customers for permitting and regulatory compliance whether it is state or federal to allow for an expedited development process.
+DECD is the lead agency for promoting and implementing the state’s responsible growth programs.
+To that end DECD provides planning, engineering, architectural and construction management services to oversee state-sponsored real estate development, including urban and downtown revitalization, industrial site development and brownfield redevelopment.
+DECD provides assistance to customers for permitting and regulatory compliance with state or federal programs to allow for an expedited development process.

 DECD maintains a special focus on building strong neighborhoods and providing quality housing services.
 The department promotes housing development through strategic investment, professional consultation, and program and policy development as well as provides municipalities and non-profits with financial and technical assistance for community development activities.